 Glyndebourne, East Sussex

 Glyndebourne (pronounced Glyne-bourne, with a silent ‘d’) is an English country house near Lewes and the venue for the annual Glyndebourne Festival Opera since 1934, playing classics from La Traviata to Cosi Fan Tutte to a backdrop of the South Downs.
-It runs from May until August.
+It usually runs from May until August but this year the organisers were forced to cancel all Festival performances, following Government advice around COVID-19.

 RHS Chelsea Flower Show, London

-Held by the Royal Horticultural Society (RHS) in the grounds of the Royal Hospital Chelsea, the century-old Chelsea Flower Show is said to be the world’s most prestigious flower show.
+Held in the grounds of the Royal Hospital Chelsea, the century-old Chelsea Flower Show is said to be the world’s most prestigious flower show.
 Over 150,000 visitors attend over the five May days, including members of the Royal Family, and it is broadcast on the BBC.

 The Duchess of Cambridge, Princesses Beatrice and Eugenie and The Countess of Wessex have been known to hit the horticultural displays, mingling with celebrity guests such as TV chef Mary Berry, designer/ model Alexa Chung and Bond girl Gemma Arterton.